adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Summary: Name something based on what it *is*, not how it *looks* or *behaves*.

-Semantic HTML isn't just about the elements we use.
+Semantic HTML isn't only about the elements we use.
 It's quite obvious that we should use `<a>` for links, `<table>` for tabular data and `<p>` for paragraphs etc. What's less obvious is the names we use for classes.

 As Phil Karton says, *there are only two hard things in Computer Science: cache invalidation and naming things*.
 So spending an entire chapter talking about it seems like an appropriate thing to do.